nuxeo/nuxeo-drive/docs/installer.md

 ### Installers

-Currently, only macOS and Windows are supported.
+Installers are available for macOS and Windows.
-There is no built-in support for installer on GNU/Linux, only a universal binary (AppImage file).
+There is no built-in support for installer on GNU/Linux, just a universal binary (AppImage file).

 #### macOS

 We generate a signed DMG of the final folder created by PyInstaller and containing all required files for Drive to work.
-If you want to exactly know how it is done, check the file `tools/osx/deploy_jenkins_slace.sh`.
+If you want to exactly know how it is done, check the file `tools/osx/deploy_ci_agent.sh`.

 #### Windows